DamienRobert/vidir2/README.md

 *Warning* This utility is used to change files, in particular it can delete files on the filesystem, so use it with care, especially whith the `-f` switch!

+## Copyright

+Copyright © 2011-2012 Damien Robert

+GPLv2 License.
+See {file:COPYING} for more details.